openboxes/openboxes/docs/considerations.md

-# Drawbacks of using OpenBoxes:
+# Considerations
-While open-source software is free to download and use, there are several costs and drawbacks that should be taken into consideration before you begin the adoption process.
+While open-source software is free to download and use, there are costs and limitations that should be taken into consideration before you begin the adoption process.

 ## System Administration
 An OpenBoxes installation requires a system administrator to install, monitor, maintain, and upgrade the software and server components throughout the software lifecycle.
 These tasks require competent IT personnel.

 ## Time
 While OpenBoxes has been streamlined considerably since its creation, there may be significant time costs associated with using this inventory management system.
 Examples of potentially time-intensive tasks include:

-*  Creating products to track within the system
+* Master Data Management e.g. creating products to track within the system
+* Periodic Reviews e.g. stock counts, min/max/reorder review, obsolete inventory
-*  Data entry associated with recording/adjusting inventory
+* Data Entry e.g. recording/adjusting inventory
+* Forecasting e.g. requires external review of demand/consumption data,

 ## Training
 While OpenBoxes is a relatively simple inventory management tool, some training is appropriate to